-After planning, the replanned subtask vector is iterated and every subtask is sent to the task exectutioner (4.4).
-If the execution was not successful, the actual task is moved to a failed subtask vector and deleted from the current working STV.
-The short planning times enable us to replan everytime a subtask fails, or new data is available.
+After planning, every subtask is sent to the task executioner (section 4.4).
+If the execution was not successful, the task is moved to a failed subtask vector and deleted from the current working STV.
+The short planning times enable us to replan every time a subtask fails, or new data is available.
 This is necessary because even simple changes can cause serious errors in the intentional plan.
 If certain paths are blocked, the navigation time for transportation tasks can increase dramatically, causing a huge loss of efficiency.
-A final garbage collection checks all deleted and failed subtasks for plausibility again and adds retrys for possible subtasks.
+A final garbage collection checks all deleted and failed subtasks for plausibility again and adds retries for possible subtasks.

 Task Executioner Subtasks that are sent to the Task Executioner get run through an interpreter to extract the actions that are necessary for the task execution.
 All actions are performed in custom states, which can be adjusted via parameters at creation.
 The interpreter uses information from the status monitor, the worldmodel and the given subtask to create substates accordingly.
-The resulting state vector is iterated until its finished or failed.
+The resulting state vector is iterated until finished or failed.
 While executing, the node reads and modifies the data in the status monitor and worldmodel package.
 This way, every change is immediately available for all other nodes too.

-Fig. 9: Task Executioner - Subtask Interpretation
+Fig. 7: Task Executioner - Subtask Interpretation